HigherEdData/Promising-or-Predatory-Online-Education-in-Non-Profit-and-For-Profit-Universities/README.md

-# Identifying Predatory Online Degree Programs with IPEDS
+# Identifying Predatory Online Degree Programs with IPEDS, by Christian Smith

 This repository is for a study of equity implications from the expansion of exclusively online higher education degree programs.
 We are  preparing a preanalysis plan which will be posted here: https://osf.io/prereg/